Rubio: FBI's McCabe should have been allowed to retire

 President Donald Trump has lashed out at McCabe on Twitter numerous times over the last several months.

+McCabe released a searing statement saying that his firing was part of broader attempt to damage him and weaken confidence in Special Counsel Robert Mueller’s probe into possible collusion between the Trump campaign and Russia.

+“This attack on my credibility is one part of a larger effort not just to slander me personally, but to taint the FBI, law enforcement, and intelligence professionals more generally.
+It is part of this Administration’s ongoing war on the FBI and the efforts of the Special Counsel investigation, which continue to this day,” McCabe said.

-Rubio said he did not like the back and forth, noting agencies like the FBI and CIA are made up of people working hard every day.
-“I would hate to demoralize the workforce and more importantly I would hate to discourage new people,” he added.
+Rubio added that he does not like the back and forth between people outside and inside of the intelligence agencies, noting institutions like the FBI and CIA are made up of people working hard every day.
+“I would hate to demoralize the workforce and more importantly, I would hate to discourage new people from coming into that, so I just don't like the whole tone,” he said.

-Although these agencies are not above reproach, Rubio said, he cautioned against “smearing them with a broad stroke.”
+Although there are ways to hold the agencies accountable, Rubio said, he cautioned against “smearing everybody in them with a broad stroke.”

-The senator is a member of the Senate’s Select Committee on Intelligence and said it was “potentially” possible that the committee could call McCabe back in for another interview.
+The senator is a member of the Senate’s Select Committee on Intelligence and said it was possible that the committee should call McCabe back in for another appearance if he could add more to their investigation.

+Not all Republicans, however, have been as quick as Rubio to criticize the administration's handling of McCabe's firing.
+Rep. Mike Conaway, R-Texas, who has been leading the House Intelligence Committee’s Russia investigation, said he felt it was unfair to speculate on the termination without knowing what was inside the Inspector General's review.

+"I don't have access to the personnel records that the F.B.I. did to see that," Conaway said on "Meet The Press."